Older brown bottle: interested in any history ideas

 Hope this is helpful.

-• edited September 27
+• edited October 18

 Almost all bottles have lips that are tooled to some degree.
 A "tooled lip" might more accurately be called a "tooled only" lip.
-A lipping tool is applied to the mouth of the nascent vessel where it has been sheared from the blow-pipe.
-Early screw-tops are an example, where the raw lip is ground flat.
+A tool is applied to the mouth of the nascent vessel where it has been sheared from the blow-pipe.
+Early screw-tops are an example where the raw lip is ground flat.

 An applied lip implies that a separate blob of molten glass was applied to the sheared mouth of the vessel.
 This separate blob was welded to the vessel and shaped with the lipping tool.
 Often, excess glass from the blob appears a "drips" which may be adpressed to the neck of the bottle.
 Sometimes the weld between the two bits of glass is apparent as a light reflection.